 The company wanted success in drag racing (Cobra Jets), SCCA road racing (Boss 302), Indy cars (Lotus program), and of course sports car racing with the GT40.
 But what about so-called “saloon car” style racing?
 Welp, that was the territory in Australia anyway of the famed Falcon GTHO.
 It debuted in 1969 after Holden (GM Australia) came out with the Monaro GTS327 model and beat everyone up.

-This video from the 1969 race shows the now upgraded Holden GTS350 entries taking on the fresh faced Holden GTHO entries and the enthusiasm behind both models.
+This video from the 1969 race shows the now upgraded Holden GTS350 entries taking on the fresh faced Falcon GTHO entries and the enthusiasm behind both models.